 I have adapted this recipe from the traditional Lancashire hotpot, which uses white potatoes and kidneys.
 My kids won’t eat kidneys as these can be an acquired taste, so I have left these out and swapped the white potato for the sweet potato.

 Minced lamb is mixed with hearty vegetables and herbs, then topped with sliced sweet potato for an easy one pot family dinner.
-Serve up with some braised red cabbage or gluten free cauliflower cheese.
+Serve up with some braised red cabbage , roasted carrots and green beans or gluten free cauliflower cheese.

 If you love potato topped pies why not also try my Chicken, Bacon & Mushroom Pie with Potato Topping.